phoenixfeder/fc-com/SoftwareArchitectureDocument.md

 ### 1.2 Scope

-The scope of this SAS is to show the architecture of our FlashCardCommunity project.
+The scope of this SAD is to show the architecture of our FlashCardCommunity project.
 Illustrated are the Use-Cases, the class and data structure.

 ### 1.3 Definitions, Acronyms and Abbreviations